Home / Languages / Duolingo Spanish Review

 • Lessons take just 5 minutes

-• The program is legitimately fun (and somewhat addicting)
+• The activities are legitimately fun (and somewhat addicting)

 • The vocab repetition is great for burning new words into your brain